 3. So what are you waiting for!

-It would be a lie to say it is a plug and play scheme.
-Buying the hardware and the software is just a starting point.
+Remote assistance solutions are almost plug and play schemes.
+Buying the hardware and the software is a starting point.
 It requires a bit of infrastructure adaptation, teamwork, efficient training and a lot of internal and external lobbying.
-It will take time, resources and energy but it is worth it in the long run.
+It takes a little time, resources and energy but it can be deployed in less than 10 weeks; and it is worth it in the long run.
 The planned ROI proves it.
 But once an efficient trial is on the field and deployed, it cannot remain the duty of a single department and a few elected technicians who may use RA randomly.
 It must be a company strategy, enforced by managers at all levels.

 There are a lot of experienced companies in this area that can support businesses and make it happen, not only hardware providers, but software application developers, specialised resellers and consulting companies.
 We all have already done the job for some major groups and jumped through the hurdles.
 We can help all industries ready to implement RA.